Navigating Compliance Challenges

 CMMC Level 2 Requirements: Key Controls and Practices

-1. The development of robust data protection policies
+1. The development of

-2. The execution of regular risk assessments
+2. The execution of

-3. The provision of comprehensive training for all personnel on security protocols
+3. The provision of on security protocols

 Notably, entities like Manufacturing Consulting Concepts (MCC) have successfully achieved Level 2 certification, underscoring the effectiveness of these practices.
-Statistics reveal that organizations with established cybersecurity programs are significantly better equipped to meet these stringent requirements, yet a considerable number of defense contractors remain unprepared for compliance.
+Statistics reveal that organizations with established are significantly better equipped to meet these stringent requirements, yet a considerable number of defense contractors remain unprepared for compliance.

 1. Continuous monitoring